sazonov-src/street-food-customer-api/README.md

-# Project Specification

-## Overview
-This project is a web-based application designed to manage customer orders, carts, and payments.
-It includes various modules to handle different aspects of the application such as customer management, menu items, orders, and payment callbacks.
+This project of writing in Django uses a different DDD (Domain-Driven Design) approach to separate business logic and application infrastructure.
+This app implements the business logic of completing payment transactions and transferring encrypted data to the LiqPay payment gateway.
+In addition, you can also add an end point to remove payment information from the payment gateway
 ## Modules

 ### Customer